WorkampingJobs.com

 If you are in the market for a PHT, get a Barker.
 No matter what size unit you get, you will be pleased with the quality and the customer service you get from Barker.
 We're very pleased with ours and we would have given it 5 stars if it wasn't for the plastic wheels.
 One last thing, get the 4 wheel model instead of the 2 wheelers.
 You'll thank us for that advice one day.

-The Barker Portable Holding Tank offers the following features:
+The Barker Portable Holding Tank (Blue Boy) offers the following features:

 • Blow-molded Polyethylene Construction